Solve Your Data Access and Resource Capacity Constraints

 In the Experiments section of the Workbench, you will find Dynamic Experiments.

-Here you will find a list of all of the existing experiment Configurations.
-To view or edit the details, click on the experiment name.
+Here you will find a list of all of the existing dynamic recommender Configurations.
+To view or edit the details, click on the name.

-When you click into the experiment, you will notice a series of tabs along the top.
-These are your configuration tabs for that experiment.
+When you click into the name, you will notice a series of tabs along the top.
+These are your configuration tabs for that dynamic recommender.

-To create a new Dynamic Experiment, select Create New.
+To create a new Dynamic recommender, select Create New.

-In Settings is where you can view or create the Unique Name and Description of your experiment.
+In Settings is where you can view or create the Unique Name and Description.
 The UUID field will be populated automatically when you click Save.
 This UUID will be used in Deployments.

-The Batch dropdown is where you can specify whether an experiment will be run in real-time or batch mode.
-When Batch is set to false, a real-time experiment will generate results for one customer interaction at a time.
+The Batch dropdown is where you can specify whether your recommender will be run in real-time or batch mode.
+When Batch is set to false, a real-time recommender will generate results for one customer interaction at a time.
 Feedback, in the form of an action, is fed into the system as soon as it is available.
 When Batch is set to True, it generates results for a number of customers at once.
 It does not incorporate feedback until the actions from those customers are loaded into the system at a later point.

-In the Feature Store: Training and Scoring dropdown you will be need to specify the location of the data you will use to set up your experiment.
+In the Feature Store: Training and Scoring dropdown you will be need to specify the location of the data you will use to set up your dynamic recommender.

 Use the Feature Store Database dropdown to find the database you created in Feature Engineering, and then allocate the Feature Store Collection.
 You can leave the Feature Store Connection empty if you are unsure about what to input here.